U.S. Route 48 (1926): History

 The Lincoln Highway appears to have been shifted out of Banta by 1918 onto the 11th Street Bypass which can be seen on the State Highway Map of the same year.
 The route of US 48 was ultimately selected to be routed from French Camp west over Altamont Pass and by proxy San Jose in 1926.
 US 48 was largely planned to originate at US 99 in French Camp and travel southwest by way of Altamont Pass to San Jose.
 US 48 ultimately appears between French Camp and San Jose on 1926/1927 commercial maps.
 In 1928 State Maintenance of LRN 4 out of Stockton shifted to Mariposa Road.
 This eventually led to a request by the State of California to the AASHO to extend the east terminus of US 48 to Stockton and create a US 48N to Oakland.
 The request was for US 48 was borne out of US 99 moving out of French Camp to a direct alignment between Stockton-Manteca.
 The AASHO rejected this concept but offered an alternative which truncated US 48 from San Jose to Hayward and from French Camp to Mossdale.
 This alternative conceptualized US 101E and the US 99W/US 99E split from Stockton-Manteca.
-The truncation of US 48, creation of US 101E, and the US 99W/US 99E Stockton-Manteca split was approved in April of 1929 by the AASHO.
+The truncation of US 48, creation of US 101E, and the US 99W/US 99E Stockton-Manteca split was approved in April 1929 by the AASHO.
 The State of California made a request to the AASHO to extend US 50 from Stockton to Oakland in 1931.
 The AASHO approved US 50 to subsume all of remaining US 48 by June of said year.
 The State of California would not attempt to resolve US 101E and the US 99W/US 99E Stockton-Manteca split by pursuing deletion of those routes until 1932.

 West of Livermore, US 48 (LRN 5) continued through Dublin, the Castro Valley, and Hayward, and continued S to San Jose via Mission Blvd.
 The original plan (proposed in 1910) was to route LRN 5 along Castro Valley Road/Mattox Road, but the decision was made to use a route through Hayward.
 The first generation of LRN 5 was along East Castro Valley (the old version of Dublin Road, now abandoned) through Castro Valley, and on to Hayward via Grove and A Street.
 In 1926, LRN 5 became US 48, and in 1930, the state rerouted LRN 5 via Castro Valley Blvd/Mattox Road, bypassing Hayward and building a high-speed connector to Foothill Blvd.
 It was at this time that Maddox Road was widened to 100'.
 In 1933, the route was renumbered as part of US 50.
 It appears the US 48 routing was Dublin Road (Dublin Blvd) to Castro Valley Road, to Foothill Blvd, and then S on Mission Blvd.
 In 1930, with the renumbering to US 50, the routing changed to run N to Oakland.

 Note that US 48 was originally proposed as US 42, but the number was changed to US 48 in 1926.